asklisa/fullstack-challenge/README.md

 ## Frontend Exercise

 The project should be made available in the `dashboard` directory with meaningful commit messages.
-Use TypeScript + ReactJS and [Semantic UI React](https://react.semantic-ui.com).
+Use TypeScript + ReactJS and [React Suite](https://rsuitejs.com/) AND/OR  [MUI](https://mui.com/).

 Implement a simple dashboard that has three **separated** screens: